The Cherry Creek National Bank of Cherry Creek

 Series of 1929 Type1 $5 National Bank Note

-The Cherry Creek National Bank of Cherry Creek printed 1,565 sheets of Type1 1929 $10 national bank notes.
-That is a pretty typical sheet output for a national bank during the small size era.
+The Cherry Creek National Bank of Cherry Creek also printed 576 sheets of Type1 1929 $10 national bank notes.
+This is a small print range, but it does not guarantee rarity.
 Each $10 bill from 1929 has a portrait of Alexander Hamilton on it.
 The black number written vertically is the charter number.
 The charter number never affects the value; it is just an identifier.
 The ten dollar type1 national bank note happens to be the single most common national bank note, with over 65,000 known to exist from all banks.
 Of course each note is valued based on its condition and rarity.
 Some are very rare.

 Series of 1929 Type1 $10 National Bank Note